 The present-day capital of Colombo, due to its geographical position on a natural harbour, was well-known to traders over 2,000 years ago.

-Arabs settled in the area in around the 8th century AD as the port helped their business, allowing them to control the trade between the Sinhalese kingdoms and the rest of the world.
+Arabs settled in the area around the 8th century AD as the port helped their business, allowing them to control the trade between the Sinhalese kingdoms and the rest of the world.
 In the 14th century, the famous traveller, Ibn Batuta, visited the island, referring to it in his notes as “Kalanpu.”

 Due to its position as a port, Colombo was occupied by the Portuguese, Dutch and British during their attempts at ruling Sri Lanka.